abordones/proyecto-flp-1/README.md

 ##### Change the storage mechanism from ISAM to INNODB
-- Start Wampserver
+1. Start Wampserver
-- Go to 'MySQL' and select 'my.ini'
+2. Go to 'MySQL' and select 'my.ini'
-- Edit 'default-storage'.
+3. Edit 'default-storage'.
 It should be as follows

 		-;default-storage-engine=MYISAM.
 		-default-storage-engine=InnoDB.

-- Restart Wampserver
+4. Restart Wampserver
-- Crear la base de datos y exportar el archivo sql.

 ## Authorship